 Did you learn any amazing health and beauty benefits of chia seeds?
 I would love to hear what your favorite quick and easy chia seed pudding recipe is.
 Let me know in the comments below.
 You can also connect with me @Eat_Your_Nutrition on Instagram.
 I love seeing your photos. #EatYourNutrition #LauraVillanueva

 MORE RECIPES WITH CHIA SEEDS:

-If you’re seriously interested in getting healthy, restoring your digestion, and boosting your energy then check out my new comprehensive program Restore your Gut Health, details here https://eatyournutrition.com/restore-your-gut-health-enrollment.
-In the program, you get a ton of delicious satisfying recipes as well as strategies that will help rebuild your intestinal flora.
+If you’re interested in getting healthy, restoring your digestion, and boosting your energy, check out my new comprehensive program Restore your Gut Health, details here https://eatyournutrition.com/restore-your-gut-health-enrollment.
+In the program, you get a ton of delicious, satisfying recipes, as well as strategies that will help rebuild your intestinal flora.

-Or join me on my Facebook page https://www.facebook.com/EatYourNutrition, where I’ll be sharing more information, tips, and recipes to help you live a happier, healthier life.
+Or join me on my Facebook page https://www.facebook.com/EatYourNutrition, where I’ll share more information, tips, and recipes to help you live a happier, healthier life.

 - The Nutrition Source.
 2021.
 Chia Seeds. [online] Available at: https://www.hsph.harvard.edu/nutritionsource/food-features/chia-seeds/ [Accessed 31 January 2021].

 This post contains affiliate links, which means I will make a small commission if you purchase through those links (I’ll earn some coffee money ☕ which I promise to drink while creating content that you will enjoy).
 I only recommend products that I trust and absolutely love!